jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 overall lower levels of intimacy over time.

-Occasionally I find myself agreeing with people I generally don't often agree with, and when I became a Baha'i, the teachings around chastity did not initial sit well with me.
+Occasionally I find myself agreeing with people I generally don't often agree with, and when I became a Baha'i, the teachings around chastity did not initially sit well with me.
 Like most people, I had no issue with premarital sex - the idea seemed great, even if its availability (to me) seemed nonexistent.
 I generally found myself disagreeing with the typical sort of person railing against premaritial sex; such people